MASHRAFI47/Meal-Lounge-Client/README.md

 ## Live Link: Here goes the website live link: [Meal_Lounge](https://meal-lounge.web.app/)

+Technologies Used: Tailwind, Firebase, ReactJS, NodeJS, ExpressJS, MongoDB

+About the web:

  - You can choose your desired meals
  - Upcoming meals where users can like the meals (10 likes will automatically add it to the meals section)
  - You can view the meal details